webventurer/landing-nextjs/docs/best-practices/README.md

 # Best Practices Documentation

 This directory contains comprehensive best practices and guidelines discovered during the development of this landing pages comparison project.

 ## Table of Contents

 ### HTML & Semantics
-- [**Semantic HTML**](./semantic-html.md) - Comprehensive guide on using semantic HTML elements effectively, including when to use `<article>` vs `<div>`, proper element hierarchy, and integration with CSS.
+- [**Semantic HTML**](./semantic-html.md) - Comprehensive guide on using
+  semantic HTML elements effectively, including when to use `<article>` vs `<div>`, proper element hierarchy, and integration with CSS.

 ### CSS & Architecture
 - [**Layout + Content Pattern**](./layout-content-pattern.md) - Two-layer CSS architecture that separates layout concerns from content styling, following proven patterns from Bootstrap, Tailwind, and modern frameworks.
+- [**CSS File Organization**](./css-file-organization.md) - Separation by concern and file structure patterns for maintainable CSS architecture.

 ### CSS & Styling
 See the main [Best Practices](../best-practices.md) document for:
 - CSS Class Naming Conventions
-- CSS Architecture Patterns
-- File Organization Strategies

 ## Contributing

 When adding new best practices:

 1. **Create focused documents** - Each practice should have its own file when it becomes substantial
 2. **Include examples** - Always provide both ❌ wrong and ✅ correct examples
 3. **Explain the why** - Document the reasoning behind each recommendation
 4. **Update this index** - Add links to new documents in the appropriate section